 This is one of my stranger looking silver cow creamers.
 The seller said it dated from @1890 and was French.
 I can't make out much from the marks on the left front hoof except for the "800" and have been unable tio identify the maker from the fancy "A" in the hexagon that's both on the lid and on the body nearby.
 Sort of an interesting interpretation however.

 This lovely English sterling creamer, bearing the London lion passant and Victoria lion head, was

 hallmarked in 1899.
-I’m by no means sure, but believe the maker was Ernest Drew, son of Samuel
+I’m by no means sure, but the best I can tell the maker's mark is an "E.D" (I tried I.D. and B.D, neither of which turned up anyone) which implies the maker was Ernest Drew, son of Samuel

 Summers Drew who founded the firm (better known for leather goods) in 1844.
 They first entered a

 silver mark in 1887 and were located at 33 Piccadilly Circus and 156 Leadenhall Street in London.